 Reality: Job satisfaction, growth and learning matter more.

-Description: Many fresher chase the highest paying job offer assuming it’s the real success.
-But a well paying job without any growth opportunities and healthy environment can quickly lead to burnout.
+Description: Many fresher chase the highest paying job offer, assuming it’s the real success.
+But a well-paying job without any growth opportunities and a healthy environment can quickly lead to burnout.
 Instead real success is the mix of financial stability, professional learning and personal satisfaction.

 5. Corporate Culture

-Myth: All corporate environment are toxic and competitive.
+Myth: All corporate environments are toxic and competitive.

-Description: Traditional culture made people believe that office environment is toxic and cutthroat competitive.
-While unhealthy environment do exists but nowadays company do focus on positive culture-focusing on diversity, employee engagement and well-being.
+Description: Traditional culture made people believe that the office environment is toxic and cutthroat and competitive.
+While unhealthy environments do exists but, nowadays company do focus on positive culture, focusing on diversity, employee engagement and well-being.
 The challenge is to identify a company with good culture rather than considering every industry toxic.

 6. Learning

-Myth: Once you got a job, learning slows down.
+Myth: Once you get a job, learning slows down.

 Reality: Continuous learning is the only way to grow.

-Description: Some people believes that formal education ends once you start working.
-But in reality, corporate world demands learning everyday.
-Technology changes everyday and the professionals must adapt the changes.
-Those who keep upskilling and keep learning grows more faster than the one who sticks to what they already know.
+Description: Some people believe that formal education ends once you start working.
+But in reality, the corporate world demands learning every day.
+Technology changes every day, and professionals must adapt to these changes.
+Those who keep upskilling and keep learning grow faster than the one who sticks to what they already know.

 7. Job Security